ibm-cloud-docs/vmware-service/common/vmware-aas-overview.md

 For single-tenant instances, first define a VMware environment by provisioning a {{site.data.keyword.vmware-service_short}} single-tenant Cloud Director site.
 Then, create {{site.data.keyword.vmware-service_short}} single-tenant VDCs to deploy your workloads.

-The {{site.data.keyword.vmware-service_short}} single-tenant offering provides the following features:
+The {{site.data.keyword.vmware-service_short}} single-tenant consumption model provides the following features:

 * The highest level of isolation, control, and consistency of the underlying VMware environment.
 * Each {{site.data.keyword.vmware-service_short}} single-tenant instance contains the following VMware components: